CartoDB/mobile-sdk/doc/advanced.md

   <div class="Carousel-item js-Tabpanes-item is-active">
   {% highlight html %}

 // 1.
-Initialize a local vector data source LocalVectorDataSource vectorDataSource1 = new LocalVectorDataSource(baseProjection);
+Initialize a local vector data source
+      LocalVectorDataSource vectorDataSource1 = new LocalVectorDataSource(baseProjection);

 // 2.
 Create Marker objects and add them to vectorDataSource
       // **Note:** This depends on the _app type_ of your mobile app settings.
 See AdvancedMap for samples with JSON loading and random point generation

 // 3.
-Initialize a vector layer with the previous data source ClusteredVectorLayer vectorLayer1 = new ClusteredVectorLayer(vectorDataSource1, new MyClusterElementBuilder(this.getApplication()));
+Initialize a vector layer with the previous data source
+      ClusteredVectorLayer vectorLayer1 = new ClusteredVectorLayer(vectorDataSource1, new MyClusterElementBuilder(this.getApplication()));
         vectorLayer1.setMinimumClusterDistance(20);

 // 4.
-Add the previous vector layer to the map mapView.getLayers().add(vectorLayer1);
+Add the previous vector layer to the map
+      mapView.getLayers().add(vectorLayer1);

   {% endhighlight %}
   </div>

   <div class="Carousel-item js-Tabpanes-item">
-  {% highlight html %}

-        var proj = new EPSG3857();
+  {% highlight html %}var proj = new EPSG3857();

-      // 5.
-Create overlay layer for markers var dataSource = new LocalVectorDataSource(proj);
+// 1.
+Create overlay layer for markers
+      var dataSource = new LocalVectorDataSource(proj);

-      // 6.
+// 2.
 Create Marker objects and add them to vectorDataSource.
       // **Note:** This depends on the _app type_ of your mobile app settings.
 See samples with JSON loading

       var layer = new ClusteredVectorLayer(dataSource, new MyClusterElementBuilder());